dcunited001/dcunited001.github.io/_posts/2017-09-21-speed-of-thought-illusion-of-separation.md

 Wherever there is supply and demand, you'll find economic dynamics and information is no exception.
-While no one in Germany counted all the Bibles in 1350, the (notion) that documents are tangible and countable changes how people react to perceived supply and demand.
+While no one in Germany counted all the Bibles in 1350, the notion that documents are tangible and countable changes how people react to perceived supply and demand.
 Unwritten records are much harder to pin down, but what's the use in bartering for a juicy piece of gossip if you don't get it early on?
-Information (conveys) power when it is scarce, even when it may not be true.
+Information conveys power when it is scarce, even when it may not be true.
 When a rumor is held tightly, it is easier to trace.
 While we never poll our friends to tally up an information histogram, our mind is always making inferences because the distribution of information usually tells us more than the info itself.
-Small talk may be all about the weather and the Yankees, but informs us about who talks to who and more.
+Small talk may be all about the weather and the Yankees, but it informs us about who talks to who and more.

 <a name="epistemological-petrification-and-transfiguration" />